-Hannah teaches dance across a range of professional and educational settings.
-She currently teaches contemporary technique as part of the One Year Programme at Trinity Laban and adult technique classes for City Academy.
-Hannah also teaches across the Trinity Laban Learning and Participation programmes including Adult Classes, the Youth Dance Company, Lift Dance group, the Trinity Laban Centre for Advanced Training, and Summer School.
-As a current member of Nutshell Dance Company, DFDC and SKADooSH Dance, Hannah regularly teaches company classes and delivers workshops as part of their educational outreach programmes.
+Hannah teaches dance across a range of professional and educational settings, currently delivering contemporary technique and creative practice to students at Trinity Laban, Bird College and City Academy.
+Hannah also works extensively across Trinity Laban's Learning and Participation programmes including the Trinity Laban Centre for Advanced Training, 'Lift' youth group, Adult Programmes and the Dance Summer School.

 After three years of dance training at Trinity Laban, Jade wanted to continue her learning.
 Inspired by the technique training of alignment and movement, she embarked upon a teacher training course in Pilates.
 It was during this training that Jade became injured.
 This was her biggest and most valuable learning curve.
 Jade had to stop dancing and reduced her training to the bare minimum, turning her attention to the fundamentals.